ttompost/In-vitro-method-for-information-calculation/Lantyer_datanote_examples/README.md

 Please cite both references when using the data.

 # About
-This MATLAB code loads a data file from
+This MATLAB code loads a data file from the GigaScience database above, and calculated the mutual information between the hidden state and the spike train.

 # Use
 see: Example_use_experiments